Project-Strix/Strix/medlp/datasets/README.md

             pass

-- ### Notice that ONLY registered dataset can used in MeDLP.
+- ### Notice that ONLY registered dataset can used in Strix.
 If you want remove one dataset, you can simply remove its decorator instead.
         # @CLASSIFICATION_DATASETS.register('2D', 'my_dataset', '/homes/my_dataset_fname.json') <- Comment this!
         def get_my_dataset(files_list, phase, opts):
             print("Not used")